khushijain0206/snap_and_sort/README.md

 - **localStorage instead of a database** — The assignment requires local persistence only; localStorage is zero-setup, synchronous, and sufficient for a single user's receipts.
 It would not scale beyond one device.
 - **AI via the backend** — Keeps the API key off the client, allows server-side validation of the AI response, and centralizes prompt management in one file.
 The frontend never talks to OpenAI directly.

+## Changes for 10000 users

+If this app had to support around 10,000 users, the first thing I would change is the way data is stored.
+Instead of storing everything locally, I would use a proper cloud database with user accounts so that users can access their receipts from different devices.
+I would also add cloud storage for receipt images and improve the backend so it can handle more requests.
+Since AI requests can take time and also cost money, I would add request limits, monitoring and a queue system to handle a large number of users